drfknoble/machine_vision_tutorials/activity_1/README.md

 1. [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/)
 1. [OpenCV 4.3.0](https://opencv.org/)

-I recommend installing Visual Studio IDE and the Desktop development with C++ workload.
+I recommend installing Visual Studio Community 2019 and the Desktop development with C++ workload.
+If you've installed Visual Studio IDE, you can use its C++ in Visual Studio Code.

 ## List of Files